JEWELLERY & WATCHES

 Ensuring health, wellbeing, diversity & inclusion with clearly documented policies and employee training continues to be a priority for Daniella Draper.
 The brand has introduced a clear employee engagement and skills development programme for their teams and supports local communities through donations to various charities including Women’s Aid and Refuge.
 Priorities and opportunities of support are chosen by liaising with chosen local charities to understand the best way to support them.
 Meanwhile, through their partnership with Ecologi, to date Daniella Draper has contributed to delivery of 38 projects worldwide from distributing fuel-efficient cookware in Tanzania to supporting solar power project in Vietnam and Peruvian protection efforts of the Amazon rain forest to support communities in need all around the globe.

-Sustainability in the jewellery industry is complicated, and, as a small business we know we can’t address every problem.
-This year we’ve elevated the scope of our impact work across three categories: People; Planet; Product; and within each category there are two focus areas.
-We’ll set goals and measure impact in these six areas, which we selected as a team, and publish the results of our work in an annual impact report that will be available for anyone to read.
+This year Daniella Draper has elevated the scope of their impact work across three categories: People; Planet; Product; and within each category there are two focus areas.
+They will set goals and measure impact in these six areas, which they selected as a team, and publish the results of their work in an annual impact report that will be available for anyone to read.